Human rights in Bahrain: Against ethnic Iranians

+Iranians of Bahrain could quite often face discrimination and racism, and their loyalty is always questioned.
+Sectarian conflicts following the Islamic revolution of Iran, 2011 events, along with Islamic extremism, attributed to divisions among the Ajams of Bahrain.

+While school students in Iran study Modern Standard (Formal) Arabic, Bahrainis of Iranian origins or Iranian ancestry cannot study Farsi, or any other Iranian languages, the suggestion was made between 1919-1923 and ignored.
+Citizenship laws in the Gulf Arab states currently mandate prolonged residency and a satisfactory proficiency in Arabic as prerequisites for applying for citizenship.
+This can indefinitely extend the stateless status of many Gulf Iranians, particularly those facing linguistic or other challenges.
+Furthermore, online content about the country's Persian minority is virtually absent, and media outlets are forbidden from using the Persian language or addressing Persian culture.

+Against Baharna

+Similarly, it is reported (in 2016) that the native Bahrainis (Baḥārna), who are Shias, also face similar prejudices simply due to their religious background.

 Sectarianism

 Origin

-A majority of the citizen population of Bahrain are Shia Muslims.
+A sizeable minority of the citizen population of Bahrain are Shia Muslims.
 The ruling Sunni Al Khalifa family, who were supported by the US, arrived in Bahrain from Qatar at the end of the eighteenth century.
 Shiites alleged that the Al Khalifa failed to gain legitimacy in Bahrain and established a system of "political apartheid based on racial, sectarian, and tribal discrimination."
 Vali Nasr, a leading expert on Middle East and Islamic world said "For Shi'ites, Sunni rule has been like living under apartheid".

 Sectarian discrimination

 According to The Christian Science Monitor, Bahrain is practicing "a form of sectarian apartheid by not allowing Shiites to hold key government posts or serve in the police or military.
 In fact, the security forces are staffed by Sunnis from Syria and Pakistan who also get fast-tracked to Bahraini citizenship, much to the displeasure of the indigenous Shiite population."

-According to the Bahrain Centre for Human Rights, while the Shiites exceeds 70% of the population, "they occupy less than 18% of total top jobs in government establishments.
+According to the Bahrain Centre for Human Rights, while the Shiites exceed 70% of the population, "they occupy less than 18% of total top jobs in government establishments.
 In several government ministries and corporations no Shiite is appointed in leading jobs."

 Jobs in the police and armed forced are reserved for Sunni.
 Sunni Saudis are admitted to Bahrain as citizens to fill these jobs.
-Shiites and "some Sunnis of Persian origins", are banned from residing in the city of Riffa, where only the Sunni Muslims are permitted to live.
+Shiites and "some Sunnis of Persian origins", are banned from residing in the city of West Riffa, where only the Sunni Muslims are permitted to live.